On this page:

 News and Updates

-Immediately after Hurricane Harvey, TDLR temporarily stopped periodic inspection of Barber and Cosmetology facilities in the disaster areas.
-On October 16, 2017, we will resume our regular inspection schedule.
+Immediately after Hurricane Harvey, TDLR temporarily stopped initial and periodic inspections of Barber, Cosmetology and Driver Education school facilities in the disaster areas.
+On November 1, 2017, we will resume our regular inspection schedule.
 We will make every effort to avoid locations damaged by flooding.
-If a TDLR inspector arrives at a business being repaired due to flooding, he/she will return at a later date.
+If a TDLR inspector arrives at a facility being repaired due to Harvey, then the inspector will return at a later date, to complete the inspection.

 TDLR Proposes Administrative Rules